How to Encourage Your Toddler to Talk

 Allow the children to take a turn making a noise from inside the box and use their names as you sing.

-When you're telling a familiar story or making one up, have the children associate sounds with each character.
-You may need to ask questions to get them to come up with their own ideas.
-For example, why not ask "How might Cinderella's broom sound when she's sweeping the floor?
-And what noise would the birds make while they help her make her dress?"
+When you're telling a familiar story or making one up, have the children associate sounds with each of the characters.
+You may need to ask questions to encourage them to create their own ideas.
+For example, why not ask "How might Cinderella's broom sound when she's sweeping the floor?’’ and ‘’what noise would the birds make while they help her make her dress?"

-The children will become familiar with the story as you go along and you can assign different sounds to different children.
+The children will become familiar with the story as you go along, and you can assign different sounds to different children and characters.
 You can add a twist by asking the children to make the noises in different conditions e.g. "How might Cinderella's broom sound if the floor was wet?" or "What would it sound like if her broom was made of sticks?" or even "What noise would it make she used a vacuum cleaner?"

-Be sure to include multi-sensory experiences such as action songs in which the children clap their hands, pat their knees, or stamp their feet, or move in a particular way.
+Be sure to include multi-sensory experiences such as action songs in which the children have to clap their hands, pat their knees, stamp their feet, or move in a particular way for example, The Grand Old Duke of York

 Add body percussion sounds to nursery rhymes, performing the sounds in time to the beat.
 Change the body sound with each musical phrase or sentence.
 Encourage the children to be attentive and to know when to add sounds, when to move, and when to be still.